parse.y relies on $$ = $1 before action routines [PATCH]

 - parse.y (bv_decls): parse.y relies on $$ = $1 before action routines. a patch from Michael Edgar.
 [Bug #5303]

-#1 Updated by Yukihiro Matsumoto about 4 years ago
+#1 Updated by Yukihiro Matsumoto over 4 years ago

 - Status changed from Open to Closed